KnowledgeSmith: Uncovering Knowledge Updating in LLMs with Model Editing and Unlearning: Experiments

 \subsection{Theoretical Analysis}

-Our theoretical perspective connects the observed behaviors of editing and unlearning to their geometric effects on model representations.
+Our theoretical perspective connects the observed behaviors to their geometric effects on model representations.
 Let $W \in \mathbb{R}^{m \times n}$ denote a parameter matrix (e.g., attention or MLP projection), with singular value decomposition $W = U \Sigma V^\top$.
 An intervention updates $W$ to $W' = U' \Sigma' V'^\top$.
 The difference between $W$ and $W'$ can be decomposed into two interpretable components: